-Female 6-month old non-obese diabetic/severe combined immunodeficient gamma (NSG) mice (NOD.Cg-Prkdc(scid)ll2rg(tm1Wjl)/ SzJ) (Jackson Laboratory) were implanted intracranially with 150,000 NT or LIMK1/2 L0 TICs following institutional and national regulations, and according to a previously established protocol (28).
+Female 6-month-old nonobese diabetic/severe combined immunodeficient gamma (NSG) mice (NOD.Cg-Prkdc(scid)Il2rg(tm1Wjl)/ SzJ; Jackson Laboratory) were implanted intracranially with 150,000 NT or LIMK1/2 L0 TICs following institutional and national regulations and according to a previously established protocol (28).
 Briefly, animals were anesthetized using 3.5% isoflurane and then maintained at 2% isoflurane for the duration of the surgery.
-The animals were secured onto a stereotactic apparatus, and a dental Dremel drill with a 0.5 mm bit was used to create a single hole 2 mm lateral right from the bregma.
-3 μl of cell solution was added at a rate of 1 μl/min using a 26 gauge needle at a depth of 3 mm.
+The animals were secured onto a stereotactic apparatus, and a dental Dremel drill with a 0.5-mm bit was used to create a single hole 2 mm lateral right from the bregma.
+Cell solution (3 μL) was added at a rate of 1 μL/minute using a 26-gauge needle at a depth of 3 mm.
 After surgery, the animals were rested on a heating pad and treated with analgesics 0.1 mg/kg buprenorphine and 5 mg/kg meloxicam.
-Additionally, the mice were treated daily with a single dose of 10 mg/kg meloxicam and two doses of 0.05 mg/kg buprenorphine for 6 days.
-A total of fifteen mice were used for each cohort, and five from each group were sacrificed at a set 6 week time point to properly compare tumor size between NT and LIMK1/2 KD groups.
-The remaining ten animals from each cohort were followed until humane limits were reached.
-All procedures were conducted under protocols approved by the Institutional Animal Care and Use Committee at UC Berkeley.
+In addition, the mice were treated daily with a single dose of 10 mg/kg meloxicam and two doses of 0.05 mg/kg buprenorphine for 6 days.
+A total of 15 mice were used for each cohort, and 5 from each group were sacrificed at a set 6-week time point to properly compare tumor size between NT and LIMK1/2 KD groups.
+The remaining 10 animals from each cohort were followed until humane limits were reached.
+All procedures were conducted under protocols approved by the Institutional Animal Care and Use Committee at UC Berkeley (Berkeley, CA).